Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * B"robotType=..." specify robot type
 * A"a:..." minimum, maximum and home angles
 * C"para=..." screw parameters
-* D"n:..."
-Denavit-Hartenberg (DH) parameters
 * P"para=..." special parameters
 * S segments per second
 * T minimum segment length in mm

 P"axisTypes=..." is the most important setting, as it defines how many axes are used.

-C and D are alternative methods to describe the properties of links and joints.
-C is preferred.

 Most changes in config.g don't need a reboot, but when drive or letter assignments with M584 change, a reboot is often necessary.